-Hugo-award winning author, Mary Robinette Kowal is a novelist and professional puppeteer.
-Her debut novel Shades of Milk and Honey (Tor 2010) was nominated for the 2010 Nebula Award for Best Novel.
-In 2008 she won the Campbell Award for Best New Writer, while two of her short fiction works have been nominated for the Hugo Award for Best Short Story: “Evil Robot Monkey” in 2009 and “For Want of a Nail” in 2011, which won the Hugo that year.
-Her stories have appeared in Strange Horizons, Asimov’s, and several Year’s Best anthologies, as well as in her collection Scenting the Dark and Other Stories from Subterranean Press.
+Nebula- and Hugo-award winning author Mary Robinette Kowal is a novelist and professional puppeteer.
+In 2008 she won the Campbell Award for Best New Writer, then went on to win three Hugo awards.
+In 2019, the first book in the Lady Astronaut series The Calculating Stars (Tor 2018), was nominated for the Hugo Award for Best Novel, the Locus award for Best SF novel, and won the Nebula Award for Best Novel.
+Her stories have appeared in Strange Horizons, Asimov’s, and several Year’s Best anthologies, as well as in her collection Word Puppets from Prime.

 Kowal is also an award-winning puppeteer.
 In high school, she took up puppetry as a hobby, but as Kowal says, she “never thought of it as something you could get paid for.”
 Instead, she went to East Carolina University to pursue an art degree, minoring in theater and speech.
 While performing as Audrey II in a performance of Little Shop of Horrors, she learned that a professional puppeteer had come to the show.
 It was a turning point.
 Kowal went on to intern at the Center for Puppetry Arts in Atlanta, GA.
 With over twenty years of experience, she has performed for LazyTown (CBS), the Center for Puppetry Arts, Jim Henson Pictures and founded Other Hand Productions.
 Her designs have garnered two UNIMA-USA Citations of Excellence, the highest award an American puppeteer can achieve.